sandbox-bio/sandbox.bio/src/content/bedtools-intro/steps/Step8.md

 import Image from "$components/Image.svelte";
 </script>

-Many datasets of genomic features have many individual features that overlap one another (e.g. aligments from a ChiP seq experiment).
+Many datasets of genomic features have many individual features that overlap one another (e.g. alignments from a ChiP seq experiment).
 It is often useful to just combine the overlapping into a single, contiguous interval.
 The bedtools `merge` command will do this for you.

 <Image alt="How bedtools merge works" src="https://bedtools.readthedocs.io/en/latest/_images/merge-glyph.png" />